FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_accessControl/c_st_userClasses/t_st_userClasses.md

     The *User Classes* page is displayed.
 2. Click **New User Class**.
 A new line is displayed in the *User Classes List*.
 3. In the **Class Name** field, enter the name for the user class to create.
-    If the name is not unique, <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> uses only the first user class with that name in the *User Class List*.
+    If the name is not unique, {{< SecureTransport/componentshortname >}} uses only the first user class with that name in the *User Class List*.
 4. In the **User Type** field, select the predefined user type for the user class.
 5. In the **User Name** field, enter one of the following:
     -   The user name, such as the UNIX-based system login name, the Windows user name, virtual user name, LDAP user name, SiteMinder, or Single Sign-On (SSO) user name.